-CAUTION: If you activate the channel mapper filter, you must manually map each channel.
+CAUTION: Unless you must map custom channels, Telestream recommends that you use the Channels filter to map one audio standard to another, eliminating the need for individual channel mapping.
+If you choose to use the Channel Mapper filter instead, you must manually map each channel.
 Channels that are not mapped are lost.
-Also, it is recommended that you do not combine the channel mapper filter with the channels filter.
+Also, it is recommended that you do not combine the Channel Mapper filter with the Channels filter; use one or the other but not both.